fishefam/next-q-template/README.md

 ## Notes

 - This template is **Bun-only** and does not support `npm` or `yarn` or `pnpm`.
 Please ensure you have Bun installed before using this template.
-- You can modify the configuration files such as `next.config.js`, `tailwind.config.js`, and `tsconfig.json` to fit your project needs.
+- You can modify the configuration files such as `next.config.ts`, `tsconfig.json`, etc. to fit your project needs.

 For more details, refer to the official Bun documentation: [https://bun.sh/](https://bun.sh/).